Want to get into tip-top shape this year? Here are nine upper body exercises using the TRX Suspension Trainer!

 Thanks for joining us!

 We appreciate your stopping by today!
-Don’t forget the next series on lower body coming next week!
-Stay tuned!
+Don’t forget the other series on lower body and abs!